QuaSi-Software/Documentation/docs/resie_fundamentals.md

 * `Reset`: Reset values for the next time step.
 * `Control`: Calculate control behaviour to check if a unit should run or not.
 * `Potential`: Calculates the potential energy that can be supplied or consumed by a transformer.
-Used when transformers are directly connected to each other as pre-produce step.
+Used when transformers are directly connected to each other as pre-processing step.
 Here, no energy is consumed or supplied.
-* `Produce`: Produce / transform / consume energy depending on the type of the unit and if the control behaviour dictates the unit should run.
+* `Process`: Process energy depending on the type of the unit and if the control behaviour dictates the unit should run.
-* `Load`: For storage systems, load any excess of energy produced by connected units.
+* `Load`: For storage systems, take in any excess of energy after the processing of connected units.
 * `Distribute`: For bus systems, distribute the energy balances on each connected interface and check the overall balance on the bus.

 ### Determining order of execution